Nonparametric estimation of a factorizable density using diffusion models: Main Results

 The factorization assumption (\bF), combined with the smooth components assumption (\bS), forms the key structural assumption for our main results.
 Note that our results can be easily extended to the case where each factor function possesses a different level of smoothness.
-The factorization assumption with smooth nonparametric components has been investigated in the statistical literature under the framework of nonparametric graphical models, specifically in the Markov random fields. \citet{liu2011forest, liu2012exponential, gyorfi2023tree} focused on undirected acyclic graphs (forests), where $d$ is at most 2, and employed kernel methods.
+The factorization assumption with smooth nonparametric components has been investigated in the statistical literature under the framework of nonparametric graphical models, specifically in the Markov random fields. \citet{liu2011forest}, \citet{liu2012exponential}, \citet{gyorfi2023tree} focused on undirected acyclic graphs (forests), where $d$ is at most 2, and employed kernel methods.
 With this simple graph structure, \citet{liu2011forest} developed a consistent graph selection method, while \citet{liu2012exponential} constructed a minimax optimal density estimator for the special case of $\beta = 2$.
 Further advancements for the case $\beta = 1$ were studied in \citet{gyorfi2023tree}.

 Nonparametric statistical theory for general undirected graph structures has been studied in some recent articles.
-In the case of $\beta = 1$, \citet{vandermeulen2024breaking, vandermeulen2024dimension} proposed estimators whose convergence rates do not depend on the data dimension $D$.
+In the case of $\beta = 1$, \citet{vandermeulen2024breaking} and \citet{vandermeulen2024dimension} proposed estimators whose convergence rates do not depend on the data dimension $D$.
 More specifically, \citet{vandermeulen2024breaking} introduced a novel quantity called the graph resilience $r$ and derived a convergence rate of $n^{-1/(r+2)}$ (up to a logarithmic factor) with respect to the total variation distance.
 They showed that this quantity satisfies $d \leq r \leq D$, meaning their rate is optimal only in special cases where $d = r$.
 Notably, $r$ can be much larger than $d$, for example, when the graph is a tree. \citet{vandermeulen2024dimension} studied a more tractable DNN-based estimator with a convergence rate of $n^{-1/(d+4)}$, which is sub-optimal.
+More recently, \citet{gottwald2025localized} introduced a quantitative condition that characterizes the locality structure of the graph.
+They further showed that diffusion models yield consistent estimators when $D \gtrsim \log n$, with convergence rates that depend on this additional locality structure.